-For political transformation, Dato' Sri Najib even suggested that the BarisanNasional (BN) charter be amended to allow direct membership into the ruling coalition through four new kinds of membership in BN - affiliate membership, associate membership, Friends of BN and fourth, the BN RakanMuda club.However, the biggest transformation since he took over and regarded as Najib's boldest step in political reform was the repealing of the ISA.
-In other words, the prime minister has delivered on his promise (Bernama, 25 September 2011).
+As for his pledge to transform existing political structures and practices, Dato' Sri Najibsuggested changing the BarisanNasional (BN) charter to allow direct membership through four new kinds of membership in BN - affiliate membership, associate membership, Friends of BN and, the BN RakanMuda club.
+Delivering on his promise, the prime minister successfully repealed the ISA (Bernama, 25 September 2011).